 * If you’re thinking of hopping on the “blame the ABA” bandwagon in defense of your employment statistics, think again.
 A federal judge rejected Cooley Law’s argument on that front last week.
 [National Law Journal]

 * Meanwhile, Cooley “isn’t interested in reducing the size of its entering class on the basis of the perceived benefit to society,” but at least ten other schools will be reducing class sizes.
 [Wall Street Journal (sub. req.)]

 * A judge denied Jerry Sandusky’s motion to dismiss the charges against him.
 The former football coach clearly needed 1-800-REALITY check if he seriously thought that his request was going to be granted.
 [CNN]

 * If you’re planning on living rent-free in New York City for almost a decade, make sure you’re doing it in a building that isn’t up to code.
 You’ll never be evicted thanks to this Court of Appeals ruling.
 [New York Times]

-What result?
-The class action lawsuit filed by Team Strauss/Anziska against NYLS over its allegedly deceptive employment statistics has been dismissed….
+The class action lawsuit filed by Team Strauss/Anziska against New York Law School over its allegedly deceptive employment statistics has been dismissed.

 Today, the lawyers leading the law school litigation squad announced that they are planning to target 20 more law schools for class action lawsuits over their allegedly deceptive post-graduation employment statistics.
-This time around, you may be surprised by some of the law schools that appear on their list.
+This time around, you may be surprised by some of the law schools that appear on their list….

-A day later, everyone wants to know what happened during the oral arguments.
-Were any rulings made in this closely watched and hotly debated case?
+On March 12, Team Strauss/Anziska went to court to argue against New York Law School’s motion to dismiss.
+A day later, everyone wants to know if any rulings were made in this closely watched and hotly debated case….